balderdashy/sails-docs/Models.md

+**Notice: This documentation is for the newest release of Sails that is still in production but will be out very soon.
+Most of this documentation will not work if you install sails from the npm registery.**

 Like most MVC frameworks, Sails provides an ORM (Object Relational Mapping) for normalizing interactions with models, no matter what data source you're using.
 It also defines an interface for mapping your own custom models from external APIs, not-yet-supported databases, or in-memory